Micropace/hello-world/README.md

 # hello-world
 Hi everybody!
 I was a soft engineer during my early-career.
-Now i decid to study like those Youngsters again!
+Now i decide to study like those Youngsters again!